 Not only are our smartphones pretty much essential to everyday life now, but they’re extremely handy for traveling as well!
-The ability to check a map, search for restaurants, attractions, and other points of interest while visit a new place is extremely useful.
+The ability to check a map, search for restaurants, attractions, and other points of interest while visit a new place is essential.

 Since you’ll likely be visiting some rural areas while on your visit to Newfoundland, you may be wondering what access to cellular coverage and WiFi is like.
 This may also be useful if you’re hoping to keep in touch with business activities while on vacation.

-It’s also quite likely that your hotel will have either WiFi or wired internet access as well.
-If this is important to you, be sure to check ahead of time while booking your hotel or other accommodations.
-It may be hit or miss if you’re staying in some of the more unique, secluded accommodations such as Bed & Breakfasts as there are parts of the island without reliable high-speed internet.
+It’s quite likely, but not certain, that your hotel or Airbnb will have WiFi.
+If this is important to you, be sure to check ahead of time when booking your hotel or other accommodations.
+It may be hit or miss if you’re staying in some of the more unique, secluded accommodations such as bed & breakfasts as there are parts of the island without reliable high-speed internet.

 If you’re traveling to the province by ferry, you may be wondering if there’s WiFi on Marine Atlantic’s vessels.
 You can check out their info regarding on-board WiFi and Cellular service.
 They do have on board WiFi, but both riders and even Marine Atlantic themselves warn that it’s often flaky and unreliable.
 It’s best to download some content to your device to keep you occupied for the journey, as streaming will be impossible.